brisbanemakerspace/bms-wiki/bylaws/coc.md

 * Details in an application for a grant
 * Clauses in a lease or contract we have already, or are about to sign
 * Private information about a member (like a health condition, contact details, etc.)
+* Screenshots from a closed or private discussion

 ## Dress Code
 Appropriate clothing, including closed-in shoes, must be worn at all times.